 Perhaps the most important difference between these platforms in terms of operation, however, isn’t quite as conspicuous.
 Unlike the V-22, the V-280’s engines don’t actually rotate at the ends of its wings.
 Instead, the engines remain in place while the rotors and drive shafts tilt.

-“Our fixed engine configuration allows maintainers the ability to remove an engine, drive shaft or gearbox independent of each other, reducing time required for maintenance procedures, and increasing aircraft availability to the operator,” Keith Flail, Bell’s Vice President, Advanced Tiltrotor Systems, told Tyler Rogoway in an interview for The Warzone.
+“Our fixed engine configuration allows maintainers the ability to remove an engine, drive shaft or gearbox independent of each other, reducing time required for maintenance procedures, and increasing aircraft availability to the operator,” Keith Flail, Bell’s Vice President of Advanced Tiltrotor Systems, told Tyler Rogoway in an interview for The Warzone.

 Related: Questions about Ospreys’ safety remain as SpecOps aircraft return home following incident in Norway